Demo

 Washington, DC Other

-Covering twelve diverse litigation areas, the Federal Programs Branch defends the United States, the Executive Office of the President, and federal agencies in cases challenging the legality of government policies and actions brought in federal district courts.
-The Branch's work touches on almost all areas of the federal government, including national security, foreign affairs, and high-profile domestic policy initiatives.
+Federal Programs Branch seeks attorneys to defend the United States, Executive Office of the President, and federal agencies in cases challenging the legality of policies and actions brought in federal district courts.
+The Branch's work touches on almost all areas of government.
+Well-qualified candidates may be eligible for a signing bonus of up to $25,000, depending on qualifications, education, and other factors.
+All recipients of a signing bonus are required to fulfill a service obligation.

 Qualifications: